CT83/Video-Viewing-Automator/README.md

 # Video-Viewing-Automator

 <br>
-<b>Introduction</b>
+<b>Introduction</b>:
 This AutoIt Application was written to automate the job of watching videos, selecting next videos (managing the network anomalies, change in network speeds) for a website which paid users to do so.
+This was my first Business Application which was actually used by a third party.

 April 2016 - Aug 2015 (6 Hours/Day)
 September 2015 - December 2016 (3 Hours/Day)